Preventing Separation Anxiety In Your Puppy

 Use Positive Reinforcement Techniques

-Positive reinforcement techniques, such as rewarding your puppy with treats or praise when they display calm behavior during alone time, can be highly effective.
+Positive reinforcement techniques, such as rewarding your puppy with or praise when they display calm behavior during alone time, can be highly effective.
 Associating positive experiences with being alone can help your puppy develop a more positive attitude towards separation.

 Increasing the Time Spent Alone Gradually